 The Loon Outdoors Iconic Toolkit is basically a combo of two must-have fly fishing tools — nippers and forceps.
 The nippers, of course, let you cut tippet and leader while forceps help you grab and easily remove flies from the jaws of fish.

-I first stumbled upon the Loon Outdoors Rogue Quick Draw Forceps last year and quickly bought one.
+I first stumbled upon the Loon Outdoors Rogue Quickdraw Forceps last year and quickly bought one.
 Why?
 The ingenious carabiner-like clip in the handle.
 So cool.
-The Rogue Quick Draw Forceps earned some spots in various sidebars on Man Makes Fire’s fly fishing gift guides.
+In fact, the Rogue Quickdraw Forceps have earned a spot in our 15 Best Gift Ideas for Fly Fishing Fanatics guide.
 Then, to get us a better look at an even better gift idea, Loon Outdoors offered to send over a review unit of its Iconic Tool Kit, which includes the Nip n Sip 2.0 nippers.

 Here is what we learned: